vankor/self-driving-car/CarND-Vehicle-detection/README.md

 * Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
 * Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
 * Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Run pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

 [//]: # (Image References)